Busting The Myths Behind Raising Children With More Than One Language

 Yes.

-Producing sentences that contain a combination of English words and words in a second language spoken in the household, is typical – it is known as code-mixing.
+Talking with a combination of English words and words in a second is typical – it is known as code-mixing.
 Children will adjust their code-mixing to suit who they are talking to.
 Children may code-mix to include a word in one language that is not known in another, or to use a word that is easier to pronounce.

 Should my child be speaking equally well in both languages?